Katie's Cucina

 Instructions

-2. Using an electric mixer beat butter and cream cheese at medium speed until creamy.
-Gradually add sugar, beating until light and fluffy.
-Add eggs, one at a time, beating just until blended after each addition.
+• Using an electric mixer beat ¾ cup unsalted butter and 8 ounces cream cheese at medium speed until creamy.
+Gradually add 2 cups granulated white sugar, beating until light and fluffy.
+Add 2 large eggs, one at a time, beating just until blended after each addition.

-3. Combine flour, baking powder, baking soda, and salt; gradually add to butter mixture, beating at low speed just until blended.
-Stir in bananas, walnuts, and vanilla.
+• Combine 3 cups all-purpose flour, ½ teaspoon baking powder, ½ teaspoon baking soda, and s½ teaspoon salt; gradually add to butter mixture, beating at low speed just until blended.
+Stir in 7 ripe bananas, 1 cup walnuts, and ½ teaspoon vanilla extract.

-4. Pour batter into 2 greased (I used Wilton Cake Release) 9-inch circular cake pans.
+• Pour batter into 2 greased (I use Wilton Cake Release) 9-inch circular cake pans.

-5. Bake at 350° for 50 minutes or until a long wooden pick inserted in center comes out clean and sides pull away from pan.
+• Bake at 350° Fahrenheit for 50 minutes or until a long wooden pick inserted in center comes out clean and sides pull away from pan.
 Cool bread in pans on wire racks 10 minutes.
 Then, remove from pans, and cool 30 minutes on wire racks before icing.

-6. For the frosting: In a stand mixer cream butter and cream cheese together until well mixed.
-On a slow speed add heavy cream.
-Mix until fluffy and slowly mix in powdered sugar.
+• In a stand mixer, fitted with a flat paddle, cream ½ cup salted butter and 8 ounces cream cheese together until well mixed.
+On speed 2, slowly add 1 cup heavy cream.
+Mix until fluffy about 2 minutes then slowly mix in 2 cups powdered sugar.

 Notes